Ethanol10/rimuru-tempest-ror2/ReleaseFolder/README.md

 ## Latest Changes

-- v1.0.2
+- v1.0.3
-    - Added Flags to prevent fall damage from being registered while dashing into an enemy.
-    - Analyse on Players should buff giving crit to attacks instead of debuff.
+    - Applying fall damage immunity buff wasn't networked correctly (it was, but not really, too complicated to explain).
+This should be fixed now.
 - v1.0.0
     - Devour now has **unique buffs for every monster in the base and expansion** (SotV).
 (Further new enemies may not be supported if created.)
         - We'll update a wiki page later with the list of skills.